cecid/hermes-docs/docs/source/application.rst

 Introduction
 ------------

-This is the guidelines for developing messaging applications, whose messages are transferred by Hermes reliably and securely.
+This document provides guidelines for developing Hermes messaging applications, which exchange messages reliably and securely with Hermes.
-Hermes provides web services for the application to communicate with Hermes.
+A Hermes server provides web services for an application to communicate with another Hermes server.
 These web services allow the application to:

-*  	Request Hermes to send a payload to the Hermes or a compatible messaging gateway on the receiver party;
+*  	Request Hermes to send a payload to another Hermes or a compatible messaging gateway on the receiver party;
-*  	Retrieve the message identifiers of the received messages which have not received yet;
+*  	Retrieve the message identifier of a received message which has not retrieved yet;
-*  	Retrieve the payloads of a particular message which is identified by a message identifier; and
+*  	Retrieve the payloads of a message which is identified by its message identifier; and
-*  	Obtain the message status of outgoing and incoming messages.
+*  	Obtain the message status of an outgoing or incoming message.

 For information about installing Hermes and communicating with Hermes using an external application, please refer to :doc:`installation` and :doc:`web_service_communication`.